 To give you a sense of Olivia, I will quote, verbatim, one of my reading notes, “Except for the annoying, rapacious fiancé, Olivia would make a great feral spinster.”
-What I loved about O’Neal’s handling of Olivia’s characterization is a basis not in character growth, as in a young adult novel, but Olivia’s realizations and reconsiderations.
-Her mother’s loss and the revelation of her inheritance (with title!) precipitate life-changes, changes requiring bravery.
-I loved Olivia’s courage: she wasn’t faced with challenges so dear to WF (no Big C stories please).
-Olivia took time to think, organize (I loved her task-oriented whiteboard, including good-times with the love interest … more of his wonderfulness later), to consider, seek the advice of trustworthy people, and take action, not, as many romance characters do, resolve change.
-Olivia enacted it, step by step and with considered decision-making.
+What I loved about O’Neal’s handling of Olivia’s characterization is a basis not in character growth, as in a young adult novel, but Olivia’s realizations and re-considerations.
+Her mother’s loss and the revelation of her inheritance precipitate life-changes requiring bravery.
+I loved Olivia’s courage: she wasn’t faced with challenges so dear to WF (no Big C stories, please).
+Olivia took time to think, organize (I loved her task-oriented whiteboard, including good-times with the love interest … more of his wonderfulness later), to consider, seek trustworthy people’s advice, and take action.
+Olivia enacted, step by step and with considered decision-making.

 Olivia wasn’t suspicious, or paranoid, but a good reader of character.
-When, for example, she realized her relationship with dick-fiancé was a long-time-over, she broke off with him honestly and with class.
-Here’s an example of Olivia’s thought-process, in a phone conversation with dick-fiancé:
+When, for example, she realized her relationship with the dick-fiancé was a long-time-over, she broke off with him honestly and with class.
+Here’s an example of Olivia’s thought-process, in a phone conversation with Grant:

 He was using the voice I’d come to know too well – the patient voice.
 There were times lately I didn’t even like this man, much less want to marry him.
 Many times.
 Sometimes I thought I’d never really loved him much at all.

 Her honesty with herself was a joy to read, and her decisiveness.
 Grant turned out worse than she thought, but Olivia didn’t wallow in self-recrimination.
 Olivia’s journey is of a mature, thoughtful woman, who also possesses humility and humour.